 According to Apple, MAC is coming with built-in OS X firewall that can use to control connections made to your computer from other computers on your network.
 OS X v10.
 5.1 and later include an application firewall, and you can use to control connections on a per-application basis (rather than a per-port basis).
-This may not be the best firewall for MAC, but it can do job well to protect MAC from online attacks.
+This may not be the best firewall for MAC, but it can do the job well to protect Mac from online attacks.

 Secure Home Router and Wi-Fi to protect Home Network

 Secure home Wi-Fi router from any online attacks.
 Please replace your default router admin username and password.
 Do not leave your Wi-Fi network open.
 A hacker can join into your unprotected Wi-Fi network and sniff the network packets to steal personal information.

 Gatekeeper options are found in Apple menu > System Preferences… > Security & Privacy > General tab under the header “Allow applications downloaded from.
 More details about using Gatekeeper can read from here.